The-Buckeye-Playazzz/Event-Search/readme.md

 ## Description

-Our deployed application can be viewed here:
+Our deployed application can be viewed [here](https://the-buckeye-playazzz.github.io/Event-Search/)

 Our team set out to address the following user story: